radespratama/jokes-api/README.md

 # Jokes API

-[Jokes API](https://jokes-api.cyclic.app) is a simple REST API for showing a list of jokes in English and Indonesia 🏴󠁧󠁢󠁥󠁮󠁧󠁿.
+[Jokes API](https://jokes-api.cyclic.app) is a simple REST API for showing a list of jokes in English and Indonesia󠁧󠁢.

 ## When to use ✨